apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut-title-style.md

 Our background <a href="supplied\LMI_cover.pdf" target="_blank">artwork (opens a new tab)</a> was exported from LibreWriter in PDF/A format.

 ### Page Style
-A LaTeX file that places details about a calibration report over background artwork is shown below.
+Here is a complete LaTeX file that places details about a calibration report over background artwork is shown below.
+We explain the different parts of this code underneath.

+Note, `\maketitlepage` is the only command in the body of this LaTeX document.
+Everything hat comes before `\begin{document}` in a LaTeX file is called the 'preamble'.
+This is where commands and macros are defined, and public LaTeX packages are imported that provide particular functions and features.
+The preamble of our file is where the appearance of the title page is configured.

 {% highlight latex %}
 {% raw %}